Modern C++

 Utilities

-C++11 static assert is used to test an assertion at compile-time, e.g.
+C++11 static_assert is used to test an assertion at compile-time, e.g.

 sizeof , literals, templates, constexpr